 “Prague forces Kafka into a spatial constriction, steadily dosing out its secrets.
 Prague contributes myth, magic, and a magnificent backdrop but abhors clarity.”

-The museum’s design lets you see Prague from Kafka’s unique point of view.
+The museum’s design shows Prague from Franz Kafka’s unique point of view.
 Guided by Kafka, the exhibits condense principal conflicts in his life.
-Visitors descend into the depths of “his city,” adapting to his “sensorial range and cognitive register”.
-They become involved in a “gradual distortion of space-time agreeing to an experience allowing everything, except indifference”.
+Visitors descend into the depths of “his city,” adapting to “his sensorial range and cognitive register”.
+They become involved in the “gradual distortion of space-time agreeing to a Kafka experience that allows everything, except indifference”.

-“The way Kafka creates the layers of his city is one of the most enigmatic operations of modern literature.
-With only occasional exceptions, Kafka does not name the places described in his novels and short stories.
-Instead, the city steps back and is no longer recognizable by its buildings, bridges, and monuments.
-And even if they are recognizable, they have since become something else.”
+“The way Kafka creates the layers of his city is the most enigmatic operations of modern literature.
+With few exceptions, Kafka doesn’t name the places described in his novels and short stories.
+Instead, Prague steps back and is no longer recognizable by its monuments, buildings, and bridges.
+They have become something else.”

 People want to name real Prague places in Kafka’s fiction.
 The Gothic cathedral in The Trial is St. Vitus.
 The path taken by the protagonist Joseph K. as he runs all over Prague leads him from Old Town over Charles Bridge to Malá Strana.
-It’s said that in The Judgment the wharf, river, and opposite bank of the Vltava appear as they would be seen from Nicholas Street, where the Kafka family lived.
+It’s said that in The Judgment, the wharf, river, and opposite bank of the Vltava appear as they would be seen from Nicholas Street, where Kafka’s family lived.

 I recommend visiting the Kafka Museum, but be prepared for a heady experience marked by Kafka’s trademarks – “surreal distortion and a sense of impending danger”.
 In true Kafkaesque form, this museum takes you into another space – Kafka’s world!